 While finding a job in Canada is not easy, it is possible!
 Below we have laid out the steps you need to follow to make the most of your Canadian job search.

-A job offer from a Canadian employer can significantly increase your chance of being invited to apply for permanent residence.
+A job offer from a Canadian employer can significantly increase your chance of receiving an invitation to apply for permanent residence.
 Under Express Entry, candidates with job offers can claim extra Comprehensive Ranking System (CRS) points.
-A job offer is also an eligibility criteria for many Provincial Nominee Programs (PNPs) aligned with Express Entry.
+A job offer is also an eligibility criterion for many Provincial Nominee Programs (PNPs) aligned with Express Entry.

-According to this report from Statistics Canada, more than a quarter of Canada’s workforce is made up of immigrants.
-With an aging population and significant labour shortages, Canada’s need for skilled workers is greater than ever.
+According to a report from Statistics Canada, more than a quarter of Canada’s workforce is made up of immigrants.
+With an ageing population and significant labour shortages, Canada’s need for skilled workers is greater than ever.

 If you have experience in one of these areas, your skills may be in high demand!